Interacting with Autism, a new video-based web resource

 Parents’ Perspectives comes next.
 There’s talk of painful realizations, even grief and devastation, in response to the dire predictions that were made for their children’s future and comparisons with typically developing children.
 Parents who themselves identify as autistic seem to be absent.
 But these parents emphasize moving forward and embracing the opportunity to communicate effectively with their children and help them thrive.
 “It doesn’t have to be that traumatic,” says Patricia Gross, mother of Daniel: “To me, society is what’s mindblind, thinking that we’re so sure autism is a disability.”

 Some autistic viewers will object to the presence of the medical model on this site, and the prominence of Autism Speaks and academic experts who are not perceived as allies.
 In a publicly-funded resource at this stage, I’m not sure it’s realistic to expect otherwise.
 In any case, the babies shouldn’t be tossed out with the bathwater.
 Sometimes, though, the trade-off seems unnecessary.
 Would it kill us to talk not of disorder and treatments but condition and supports?
 The pathologizing framework was invented not by nature but by people, and we can choose to use it sparingly.
 Susan Sontag argued convincingly that the way we talk about illness does a lot to determine the way we experience it.
-Her argument is at least as applicable to disability — is in fact the social model of disability, the idea that the biggest obstacles faced by disabled people are the negative assumptions that pervade our culture.
+Her argument is at least as applicable to disability — is in fact the social model of disability, the idea that the biggest obstacles faced by disabled people are (or emerge from) the negative assumptions that pervade our culture.

 When I asked three autistic friends to check out the site, in each case their first criticism was about inaccessibility, specifically missing subtitles and a selective commitment to transcripts.
 On a disability site, that’s a red flag.
 There are some typos, missing videos and mismatched content, presumably speaking of a rush to publication.
 Some video clips are skimpy, one-off comments rather than debates, and might be placeholders for more nuanced content.
-The question of whether we need a cure for autism is, unfortunately, left to Geraldine Dawson, a child clinical psychologist and Chief Science Officer of Autism Speaks, who presents it as high versus low functioning issue — the argument with which many parents tend to reject the entreaties of self-advocates that a cure is not the answer: You aren’t like my child!
+The question of whether we need a cure for autism is left to Geraldine Dawson, a child clinical psychologist and Chief Science Officer of Autism Speaks, who presents it as high versus low functioning issue — the argument with which many parents tend to reject the entreaties of self-advocates that a cure is not the answer: You aren’t like my child!
 You have nothing to say to me!

 I’m still exploring the site.
 Let me know what you think of it.